Sigmmma/c20/src/content/h3/h3-ek/readme.md

 * AI objectives crash fix
 * Unused fields removed from [scenario](~) and [globals](~) tags
 * The Sapien/Standalone debug menu is properly scaled for the window size.
+* Fixed Sapien crashing when compiling scripts a second time

 ## September 2022
 {% alert %}